 'Swim-proof' vs. 'splash-proof'

-The Apple Watch Series 2 and 3 are "swim-proof," which means they can handle submersion for quite a while and can handle the pressure of swimming strokes, which can force water into devices much faster than simple submersion can.
-The first-gen Apple Watch and Series 1 are merely splash-proof, despite their IPX7 ratings.
+Every Apple Watch senses the Series 2 has been classified as"swim-proof," which means they can handle submersion for quite a while and can handle the pressure of swimming strokes, which can force water into devices much faster than simple submersion can.

-While Apple does not mention water or liquid damage in its standard one-year Apple Watch warranty, it does guarantee your Apple Watch Series 2 or 3 when used under Apple's guidelines.
-This means shallow water activities, but not anything with "high velocity water" or "submersion below shallow depth."
-So while the Apple Watch Series 2 and 3 are guaranteed to 50 meters deep under ISO standards, Apple isn't so keen on your doing that outside of controlled testing.
+While Apple does not mention water or liquid damage in its standard one-year Apple Watch warranty, it does guarantee your Apple Watch Series 2 or later when used under Apple's (opens in new tab)guidelines (opens in new tab).
+This means shallow water activities, but not anything with "high-velocity water" or "submersion below shallow depth."
+So while the Apple Watch are guaranteed to be 50 meters deep under ISO standards, Apple isn't so keen on your doing that outside of controlled testing.

 Water damage and your warranty

-We've been seeing it since the iPhone 7 was released: people taking underwater photos, going swimming with the iPhone, and just plain playing fast and loose around water.
+Since the iPhone with the first IP rating was released (the iPhone 7), you've probably seen a ton of people taking underwater photos, going swimming with the iPhone, and just plain playing fast and loose around water.
 While that's all fine and good, it's a bit foolhardy.

 While your iPhone may seem "waterproof" at the beginning, water does take its toll over time.
 The nano-coating covering connectors and ports will degrade, and as water evaporates off of your iPhone, it'll dry out any plastic.
 And if you've ever dropped or scratched your iPhone, any little imperfection can expedite liquid's destruction.

-Apple doesn't cover water damage under its regular warranty, so if your device does go kaput, you're hooped.
-Without AppleCare+, water damage repair will cost your up to $549 for your iPhone XS.
+Even though all iPhones now have a pretty good IP rating, Apple doesn't cover water damage under its regular warranty, so if your device does go kaput, you're hooped.
+Without AppleCare+, repairing water damage will cost you hundreds of dollars, so keep that in mind the next time you actively want to take your iPhone into the water with you.

 How to fix iPhone or iPad water damage